Avandelta/Oculus/README.md

 All necessary legal information is described in the documentation, in addition — out-of-game and non-legal documentation is valid only for users who have registered an account/multi-account on this project.

-Project supports an open-source resources policy and therefore it supports active aid during the development of various aspects of the project alike different documents and modifications from its community or third-party users — subject to both open source licenses and agreements on behalf of users.
-Users of third-party with access to any open-source data of project, who wish to contribute to the development of the project should be aware that they may be limited in their rights to edit the open-source code, for example, changing documents of various agreements that they have not signed.
+Project supports an open-source policy and therefore it welcomes active support during the development of various aspects of the project alike different documents and modifications from its community or third-party users — subject to both open source licenses and agreements on behalf of users.
+Users of third-party with access to any open-source code of project, who wish to contribute to the development of the project should be aware that they may be limited in their rights to edit the open-source code, for an example, editing documents of various agreements that they have not signed.

 #### Policy of sublicensing and open-source

-Any content in a given repository must be distributed under the same license as the files in that directory — third-party developer or/and any contibutor in case of copying files from the project must assume that the directory can have its own license as opposed to the global repository policy — this is called as "sublicense".
+Any content in a given repository must be distributed under the same license as the files in that directory — third-party developer or/and any contibutor in case of copying files from the project must assume that the given path can have its own license as opposed to the global repository policy — this is called as "sublicense".

 A sublicense can override/edit/extend the rights and conditions of the main license — this process is specified inside the sublicense file, editing of the contents of the object licensing must be strictly controlled by the developers/senior of the contributors team.